tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/常见问题/实例相关问题_intl.md

 TencentDB for MongoDB can be connected using a variety of languages, such as Shell, PHP, Node.js, Java, and Python.
 For more information, see [Connection Example](https://cloud.tencent.com/document/product/240/3563).

-### What is the specification for the number of connections in MongoDB?
-Can I upgrade the number?
+### What is the range of the specification for MongoDB instances?
+Can I increase the connection number?
-See [Use Limits](https://cloud.tencent.com/document/product/240/622).
-The number of connections depends on instance specifications.
-You can increase the number by upgrading instance specifications.
+See [Limitation](https://cloud.tencent.com/document/product/240/622).
+The number of connections depends on the instance specification.
+You can increase the number by upgrading your instance.

-### Is the time required for upgrading MongoDB instance specifications related to the used capacity of the instance?
+#### Is the time required for upgrading a MongoDB instance related to the its used capacity?
-The time required for upgrading instance specifications depends on the used capacity of the instance.
-A master switching of instance occurs during the upgrade, and the instance will be temporarily inaccessible for about ten seconds.
+The time required for upgrading an instance depends on its used capacity.
+Switching between primary and secondary nodes will happen once during the upgrade, and the instance will be temporarily inaccessible for about ten seconds.

 ### How do I create an instance in MongoDB?
-On the [purchase page](https://buy.cloud.tencent.com/mongodb), you can select the specification and usage period as required, and click **Buy Now** to create an instance.
+On the [purchase page](https://buy.cloud.tencent.com/mongodb), you can specify the specification and usage period, and click **Buy Now** to create an instance.

 ### How do I find an instance with assigned projects in MongoDB?
 To find an instance with assigned projects, see the API [DescribeMongoDBInstances](https://cloud.tencent.com/document/product/240/8312) to query the list of replica set instances.

-### What is the specification for the number of connections in MongoDB?
+### ### What is the number of connections in MongoDB?
 Can I upgrade the number?
+Can I increase the number?
-See [Use Limits](https://cloud.tencent.com/document/product/240/622).
-The number of connections depends on instance specifications.
-You can increase the number by upgrading instance specifications.
+See [Limitation](https://cloud.tencent.com/document/product/240/622).
+The number of connections depends on the instance specification.
+You can increase the number by upgrading your instance.

-### How do I get the slow log of a MongoDB instance?
+### How do I get the slow operation log of a MongoDB instance?
-Use the Slow Log feature on the official website to obtain slow log details.
+You can find the detailed information at Slow Operation Log on the official website.

 ### How do I query the instance specifications supported by MongoDB?
 Use the API [DescribeMongoDBProduct](https://cloud.tencent.com/document/product/240/8318) for query.